lynker-analytics/airflow-conda-operator/README.md

-# Airflow Conda Operator
+# Airflow Task and Operator for Conda/Mamba

 Runs a Python function inside a fully initialized conda/mamba environment.

 ## Background

-Conda/Mamba is popular for python extensions, which need a bit more than one or the other system library.
-More complex binary packages require additional environment variables set up than "just" the PYTHONPATH - often implied in the interpeter path.
+The Conda/Mamba execution environment manager is popular with python extensions, which have more dependencies than common system libraries.

-Using the `activate` scripts supplied by the conda packages (see `<env-prefix>/etc/conda/activate.d/`) will also set up essential environment variables like `GDAL_DATA`, `GDAL_DRIVER_PATH`, `PROJ_DATA`, `PROJ_NETWORK`, for e.g.
+Some of the complex binary packages require additional environment variables set up, not only the path to the python executable and a custom `PYTHONPATH`.

-`gdal` based packages (`rasterio`, `geopandas`).
+The operator/task provided by this project uses the `conda activate` scripts supplied by the conda packages (see `<env-prefix>/etc/conda/activate.d/`).

-## Usage
+Thus it will ensure the correct setup of the essential environment variables like `GDAL_DATA`, `GDAL_DRIVER_PATH`, `PROJ_DATA`, `PROJ_NETWORK`, for e.g. spatial python packages (`rasterio`, `geopandas`).

-### Install
+## Install

-Please install from github:
+Please install from source/github:

 ```bash
 pip install git+ssh://git@github.com/lynker-analytics/airflow-conda-operator.git